shakeib98/SPIC/README.md

 As described in above section.

 ## Out of Scope:
--Resolving off-chain collusion issues
+- Resolving off-chain collusion issues
--Resolving the selection of members through vouching process on discord -There’s a limitation right now on how many members can vote, in future it has to be generalized
+- Resolving the selection of members through vouching process on discord
+- There’s a limitation right now on how many members can vote, in future it has to be generalized

 ## How to Run:
 //TODO